-Your first step should be to get help from a credit counselling agency that has the resources and expertise necessary to develop a reasonable debt management plan with affordable payments that will not impair your life, trigger more debt, or overwhelm you.
+The first step is to seek help from a credit counselling agency that has the resources and expertise necessary to develop a reasonable Debt Management Plan with affordable payments.
 A credit counsellor has the objectivity required to perform a fair analysis of your spending habits and your income.
-They also have the ability to negotiate with your creditors decrease your interest rate, and consolidate your payments into one affordable payment.
+They also have the ability to negotiate with your creditors to decrease your interest rates and consolidate your payments into one affordable payment.
 Re-negotiating your debt may allow you to reduce your monthly debt repayment into a more manageable number, which can help you pay your debt off faster without having to increase your income.

-While it is easy to adapt to a bigger income and spend more, it is really challenging to embrace the hardships of a low or reduced income and learn to live within your more modest means can seem impossible, but discipline is key when it comes to getting out of debt without a pay raise or borrowing money.
-You just need to understand there is no quick fix to getting your debt eliminated.
+While it’s always easy to adapt to a bigger income, it is really challenging to embrace the hardships of a low or reduced income.
+Learning to live within more modest means can seem impossible, but discipline is key when it comes to getting out of debt.
+You need to understand that there is no quick fix to getting your debt eliminated.
 It probably didn’t happen overnight and won’t be fixed that quickly either.
 The only way out is to pay it off.

-Getting out of debt on a low income is a true challenge.
-When you need to cut down on costs with an extremely low income it may seem nearly impossible.
-If you set out a plan, understand your budget and how you spend money, and have some discipline, you’ll find yourself out of debt.
+Getting out of debt on a low income is challenging, but not impossible.
+If you set out a plan, understand your budget and how you spend money, and have some discipline, you’ll find yourself out of debt in no time.

 If you’re concerned about paying off debt, our credit counsellors can help.
 Contact us today for a free consultation.